DeclanCameron/CISC101-Group-100-PaperSummarizer/modules/02_section_loop.md

 If present:
 If summary_level = "short"
-then generate a 1–2 sentence summary focusing on the single main idea.
+then generate a 1–2 sentence paragraph style summary focusing on the single main idea.

 If summary_level = "detailed"
 then generate a short paragraph focusing on the main idea plus a bullet list of 3–5 key points.